hardscrabble/hardscrabble.github.io/_posts/2014-09-07-vim-will-fix-indentation-mistakes.md

 end
 ```

-I generally do that extra indent but I might stop now :leaves:.
+I generally do that extra indent but I might stop now 🍃.